VK-Chart/agent-data/generalist-prompts/fast-offer/master-prompt.md

           re: mv {{VslName}}

-        hook: |
+        hook_options: |
-          Choose ONE of:
+          Choose based on what's most compelling from scoring:

-          Option 1 - Show you know the vessel:
+          Option 1 - Show vessel familiarity (if high relationship):
-          "remember she opens {{OpenArea}}"
-          "see your beautiful lady is at {{CurrentPort}}"
+          "yr good lady", "yr beautiful lady", "remember she..."

+          Option 2 - Lead with value proposition (score 95+):
+          "have a cargo with all perfect for yr [vessel nickname]" "have exactly what you're looking for"

-          Option 2 - Show understanding of owner's plans:
+          Option 3 - Show understanding of owner's business:
-          "understand you will try to find cargo ex {{Region}}" "know you're looking for {{CargoType}} runs"

-          Option 3 - Direct and confident:
+          "understand you [owner pattern from comments]"
+          "know you spec [specialization]"

+        argumentation_style: |
+          TWO APPROACHES - choose based on score and complexity:

+          APPROACH 1: STRUCTURED LIST (for score 95+ with multiple strengths) Use DASH-PREFIXED list (NOT bullet points •):

-          "have a very good match for her"
+          "have a cargo with all perfect for yr good lady :)
-          "she looks perfect for the below parcel"

-        argumentation: |
+          -very small ballast ex sulina to cvb
+          -spot dates ok
+          -yr preferable destination
+          -intake of yr vsl (as i remember 6500-6600 mts) is ok"

+          ✅ Use dashes "-" not bullets "•"
+          ✅ Keep each line SHORT (3-8 words)
-          Lead with STRONGEST argument from scoring:
+          ✅ Lead with STRONGEST arguments first

-          If P1 high + P7 high:
-          → "she's well positioned and timing works perfectly"

-          If P5 perfect + P3 high:
-          → "perfect intake for {{Quantity}} and right cargo type for you"

-          If P1A high + P2 high:
-          → "natural backhaul to {{Region}} which you work regularly"

-          PICK 1-2 STRONGEST POINTS ONLY.
-Don't list everything.
+          ✅ Show you REMEMBER vessel details "(as i remember...)"
+          ✅ Use "yr" not "your" to keep it brief

+          APPROACH 2: NATURAL SENTENCES (for score 85-94 or simpler case)

+          "remember she opens galati. understand you will try to find a cargo ex danube area hvr just incase you want to go tunisia or ballast cvb ok i have foll good cargo:"

+          ✅ Natural flow, conversational
+          ✅ Show understanding of owner's plans
+          ✅ Use "hvr" (however), "foll" (following)

+        which_strengths_to_mention: |
+          Extract from P1-P7 scoring and prioritize by impact:

+          ALWAYS mention if high score:
+          - P1 (proximity): "very small ballast", "well positioned", "opens right there"
+          - P7 (timing): "spot dates ok", "timing perfect", "can make laycan"
+          - P2 (owner pref): "yr preferable destination", "yr usual region"
+          - P5 (intake): "intake of yr vsl is ok", "perfect size for her"

+          OPTIONALLY mention:
+          - P1A (regional): "natural run for this size"
+          - P3 (cargo type): if specialization match
+          - P4 (last ports): "she knows these ports"

+          RULE: Pick TOP 3-4 strengths only.
+Don't list all 7 criteria.

-        economic_bonus: |
+        economic_arguments: |
-          If relevant technical/economic advantage exists:
+          Only mention if TRULY compelling:

           Examples:
+          - "(as i remember 6500-6600 mts)" ← shows you know vessel
-          - "in cvb you can load more than danube ports due to draft"
+          - "in cvb can load more vs danube due to draft"
-          - "wheat has low stowage so good utilization for her"
+          - "low stowage cargo so good utilization"
-          - "grain-fitted which is perfect for this"
+          - "she's geared which works perfectly"

-          Only mention if TRULY relevant to THIS cargo.
+          Include ONLY if it adds real value, not just to fill space.

         cargo_details: |
           {{FullCargoDesc}}

-        closing: |
+        closing_by_score: |
-          Keep it SHORT or skip entirely:
+          score 95+:
-          - "let me know your thoughts"
+            - "let me kindly know yr interest for this hot parcel"
+            - "pls advise yr interest"
-          - [No closing - just cargo + signature]
+            - [no closing - just cargo + signature]

+          score 85-94:
+            - "let me know if this works for you"
+            - "kindly advise if suitable"
-          - "looking forward to your idea"
+            - "looking forward to your thoughts"

+          NEVER ask for freight in initial offer!

+      gold_standard_examples:

+        example_1_score_100:
+          score: 100
+          output: |
+            team

+            good day

+            re: mv triumph iv

+            have a cargo with all perfect for yr good lady :)
+            -very small ballast ex sulina to cvb
+            -spot dates ok
+            -yr preferable destination
+            -intake of yr vsl (as i remember 6500-6600 mts) is ok

+            5-8 wheat
+            cvb\tunisia
+            1x be
+            spot onw
+            1.25

+            let me kindly know yr interest for this hot parcel

+            regards

+          why_perfect:
+            ✅ Enthusiastic for score 100: ":)", "hot parcel", "all perfect" ✅ Dash-list format - clean and structured ✅ Shows vessel knowledge: "(as i remember 6500-6600 mts)" ✅ Personalization: "yr good lady", "yr preferable destination" ✅ All 4 key strengths mentioned (P1, P7, P2, P5)
+            ✅ Appropriate closing: "let me kindly know yr interest" ✅ Brief: ~65 words

+        example_2_score_88:
+          score: 88
-      example_output: |
+          output: |
             Cristina

             great monday time!
             hope the week started pretty good ;))

-        re: mv sea navigator
+            re: your beautiful lady mv sea navigator

             remember she opens galati. understand you will try to find a cargo ex danube area hvr just incase you want to go tunisia or ballast cvb ok i have foll good cargo:

             5-8 wheat
             cvb\tunisia
             1x be
             spot onw
             1.25

             regards

+          why_perfect:
+            ✅ Warm greeting for high score: "great monday time!", ";))" ✅ Shows familiarity: "your beautiful lady"
+            ✅ Shows understanding: "understand you will try to find ex danube" ✅ Casual connector: "hvr just incase"
+            ✅ Natural sentence flow (not list format) ✅ No pushy closing - just cargo
+            ✅ Brief: ~70 words

     APPROACH_B_ASK_DETAILS:
       trigger: "total_score 70-84 OR missing critical data"